kaitlynblanton/se_project_coffeeshop/README.md

 - Improve usability by making the website aesthetic consistent across all device screen sizes.
 - Improve accessibility by adding keyboard-only navigation to achieve better expereince for all users.
+- Improve functionality by making the form interactive.